kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ### Graduation Criteria

+We should implement additional verification to flag overlaps between `resources.excludeResourcePrefixes` and `resources.transformations`.
+The implementation applies the exclusions before the transformations, so if a resource both matches an exclusion prefix and is an input resource to a transformation the transformation will never apply.
+This could be detected when validating the configuration and reported as a configuration error.

 ## Implementation History

+2024-09-30: KEP Merged

 ## Drawbacks

 Adds an additional dimension of configuration that needs to be documented and maintained.

-The existing `excludedResoucePrefixes` already meant that Kueue's view of a Workload's resource request diverged from that of the Kubernetes scheduler.
+The existing `excludeResoucePrefixes` already meant that Kueue's view of a Workload's resource request diverged from that of the Kubernetes scheduler.
 However, this KEP allows significantly larger divergences which puts additional pressure on ensuring the transformed